scottpreston/auditly/demo/DEMO-README.md

 ## Development

 This demo project is intended for use during development.
-When changes are made to the auditly code, `npm install` will need to be run in the demo again to update the demo's local code.

 Packages with known vulnerabilities can be added to the `dependencies` section of the `package.json`.
 The version numbers should be exact matches and not prefixed with `~` or `^`.